alexbird-hunterindustries/blog/_posts/2023-10-30-tactical-ddd-extend-the-standard-libraries.md

 This post describes an aspect of **Domain Driven Design** (DDD).
-In DDD terms, the work of developing a shared mental model expressed in a common language specific to our business is called "domain modelling" and produces a "ubiquitous language" which should be codified in our programming language and kept up to date as our understanding evolves.
+In DDD terms, the work of developing a shared mental model expressed in a common language specific to our business is called "domain modeling" and produces a "ubiquitous language" which should be codified in our programming language and kept up to date as our understanding evolves.
 There are patterns in DDD for understanding this language that you might find helpful for structuring the business-code